enricopolanski/functional-programming/README.md

 )
 ```

 All of these `flatten` functions...are not a coincidence.
-There is a functional pattern behind the scenes: all of those type constructors (and many others) admitca **monad instance** and
+There is a functional pattern behind the scenes: all of those type constructors (and many others) admit **monad instance** and

 > `flatten` is the most peculiar operation of monads